-Appendix H - Form B, Notice of dispute
+Appendix H - Form B - Notice of dispute

-To be completed by applicable owner when there is a dispute with respect to the customer's eligibility of becoming a micro-generator.
+To be completed by applicable owner when there is a dispute with respect to the customer's eligibility of becoming a micro-generator or issue on extraordinary costs.
 Information required must include the following:

-Contact person who submits the dispute notice: Name: notice.
-Phone: Is applicable owner represented by other party?
-Yes No I If yes, provide name and contact Information Attached a copy of the MG project notice (Form A): Yes No No Type of rejection: ☐ Qualification (MG Regulation - Section 2.2) ☐ Extraordinary costs (MG Regulation - Section 4.3) If dispute is related to Section 2.2, has owner served notice on customer within 14 days?
-Yes No No Rejection rationale: Other information attached: Date of submitting this notice
+Contact person for the dispute notice: Name: Phone: Is applicable owner represented by another person?
+Yes No Is a copy of the MG project notice (Form A) attached?
+Yes No Rejection type: Qualification (MG Regulation - Section 2.2) Extraordinary costs (MG Regulation - Section 4.3) If dispute is related to Section 2.2, has owner served notice on customer within 14 days?
+Yes 🗌 No 🗌 Rejection rationale: Other information attached:

+Date of submitting this notice